astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 force from the ground will push upward and keep the ball from falling down.
 The geodesic path therefore represents the natural trajectory through spacetime, in the absence of forces.
-All objects following geodesics will be in an inertial frame of reference, and will appear within a reference frame moving with them to be experiencing no net forces.
+All objects following geodesics will, within a reference frame moving with them, to be experiencing no net forces.
 That reference frame is therefore inertial.

 The reference frame that is not in free-fall near the Earth (for example, the reference frame at rest with respect to the ground) is